 Cerro Caviahue Ski Resort – Neuquén Province, Argentina

 Caviahue Ski Resort is smokin’ and we mean literally – Caviahue is located on the very active Copahue Volcano.
-The ski resorts unique terrain is ideal for beginner skiers and snowboarders and often attracts families.
+The ski resort’s unique terrain is ideal for beginner skiers and snowboarders and is considered family friendly.
 You can enjoy views of the horseshoe-shaped blue lake while you glide down the mountain.
 Après-ski, head to the town of Caviahue, which rests at the base of the Copahue Volcano along the shores of Lake Caviahue.
 The town continues to evolve with new restaurants and shops, while still preserving its original charm.
 If you avoid the peak holiday period in July, lift tickets are inexpensive and Caviahue accommodation is reasonably priced compared to other Argentina ski areas.

 Chapelco Ski Resort – Neuquén Province, Argentina

-Chapelco Ski Resort is named after the Chapelco Mountain itself and is located in southwestern Argentina.
-Tourists often choose this ski resort due to its proximity to San Martin de los Andes, one of Argentina’s most charming Lake District villages.
+Chapelco Ski Resort is named after the Chapelco Mountain itself and is located near Bariloche, Argentina.
+Tourists often choose this ski resort due to its proximity to the vacation-resort town of San Martin de los Andes, one of Argentina’s most charming Lake District villages.
 The region has not gone through any severe deforestation, which means tree skiing is bountiful and at its peak.
 Chapelco offers 11 lifts for skiers and snowboarders, including a brand-new, high-speed quad and a gondola.
 Beginner, intermediate and advanced runs are spread across the mountain.
 Patagonia Argentina ski resorts are very popular amongst tourists, so book fast before all the space fills up!

-Cerro Bayo Ski Boutique – Neuquén Province, Argentina
+Cerro Bayo Ski Boutique Resort – Neuquén Province, Argentina

 Cerro Bayo Ski Boutique overlooks Nahuel Huapi Lake and offers some of the best winter skiing and snowboarding in Argentina.
 This ski resort designed several exclusive sectors for each type of skier and/or snowboarder.
 There are runs specifically for beginners and intermediate riders, as well as off-piste tracks for experts looking for a thrill.
 Riders can get their freestyle on at the improved terrain park, which includes drawers, rails, and even a big air.
 In the summertime, come to Cerro Bay for some excellent hiking!